Many writers look forward to the freedom of being a Barefoot Writer. They’re eager to do anything they want, when they want, and from where they want.

-If you’re wondering how to get started from scratch, here are two approaches I recommend …
+If you’re wondering how to get started writing e-newsletters from scratch, here are two approaches I recommend…

 The first approach is to put together some samples.
 Pick out a product or company you like and write a sample series of e-newsletters for it.
 You don’t even have to pitch it to that company — just writing the sample to show to other prospective clients is enough.